10 Design Tips for Kids’ Bathroom

 When I renovated this house almost three years ago now, I knew the kids would have their own bathroom and I wanted it to be as functional as possible since the room was small and kids are kind of messy.
 These ten bathroom design features or tips are an absolute must when designing a kids’ bathroom that is functional and practical.

 To see the renovation and what this bathroom looked like when I bought this house, click here.

-Storage is a must in the vanity.
-I had my cabinet maker make this cabinet with a drawer on the bottom.
+Storage is a must in the bathroom vanity.
+I had my cabinet maker create this cabinet with a drawer on the bottom.
 It’s great for spare toothbrushes and other small items.
 Washcloths and extra shampoo etc. are in organizing bins in the cabinet.

 2. Small Sink Equals More Counter Space

 Kids don’t need a big sink.
 I opted for a smaller sink so I could have more counter space.
 Sometimes you need to plop a kid on the countertop and there’s always lots of stuff to put on the bathroom counter.
 If they had a big sink, they would just fill it up for their dolls anyway.

 3. Removable Toilet Lid

 This is life changing!
 I think this is a must in every household especially when you have boys (men included).
 Nothing is grosser than cleaning a toilet so you might as well make it as easy as possible with toilet lids that remove so you can clean them properly.

 There are just two buttons on the inside and the whole seat just snaps off easily.
 Genius!

 4. Dark Grout on Floor Tile